kubernetes/enhancements/keps/sig-instrumentation/0034-distributed-tracing-kep.md

   a.
 This places the kubernetes community in the position of curating supported tracing backends
   b.
 This eliminates the requirement to run to OpenCensus agent in order to use tracing
 2) Support *both* a curated set of in-tree exporters, and the agent exporter

+While this setup is suitable for an alpha stage, it will require further review from Sig-Instrumentation and Sig-Architecture for beta, as it introduces a dependency on the OC Agent.
+It is also worth noting that OpenCensus still has many unresolved details on how to run the agent.

 #### Adding trace utility package